act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishing-style-not-based-on-color-alone-88407d.md

 #### Passed Example 2

-An element with a [semantic role][] that inherits from link is a descendant of a paragraph element.
+The element with a [semantic role][] that inherits from link is a descendant of a paragraph element.
 It uses the default styling of links which underlines them in most browsers, making it a distinguishing style.

 ```html
 <style>